 \section{Constructions of the Dirichlet $J$-spectra and $K(1)$-local spheres}

-Let $\chi:\znx\to\Cx$ be a primitive Dirichlet character of conductor $N$.
-In this section, we construct $J(N)^{h\chi}$, the Dirichlet $J$-spectrum in three steps: \begin{enumerate} \item Identify an integral model of the $J$-spectrum, a ring spectrum whose Hurewicz map detects the image of the $J$-homomorphism in $\pi_*(S^0)$. \item Define $J(N)$, "the $J$-spectrum with $\mu_N$-level structure" using local structures of the finite group scheme $\mu_N$ and the Hopkins-Miller theorem. $J(N)$ comes with a natural $\znx$-action by assembling the $\zx{p^v}$-Galois action at each prime. \item Construct a Moore spectrum $M(\Z[\chi])$ with a $\znx$-action that lifts the $\znx$-action on $\Z[\chi]$ induced by $\chi$.
+Let $\chi\colon \znx\to\Cx$ be a primitive Dirichlet character of conductor $N$.
+In this section, we construct $J(N)^{h\chi}$, the Dirichlet $J$-spectrum in three steps: \begin{enumerate} \item Identify an integral model of the $J$-spectrum, a ring spectrum whose Hurewicz map detects the image of the $J$-homomorphism in $\pi_*(S^0)$. \item Define $J(N)$, "the $J$-spectrum with $\mu_N$-level structure" using local structures of the finite group scheme $\mu_N$ and the Hopkins-Miller theorem.
+The spectrum $J(N)$ is endowed with a natural $\znx$-action by assembling the $\zx{p^v}$-Galois action at each prime. \item Construct a Moore spectrum $M(\Z[\chi])$ with a $\znx$-action that lifts the $\znx$-action on $\Z[\chi]$ induced by $\chi$.
 Here $\Z[\chi]$ is the subalgebra of $\Cbb$ generated by the image of $\chi$.
-This construction is non-trivial since taking Moore spectrum is not functorial.
-We give an explicit construction of the Moore spectra with group actions suggested by Charles Rezk. \end{enumerate} From these data, we define the Dirichlet $J$-spectrum associated to $\chi$ by
+This construction is non-trivial, because the Moore spectrum construction is not functorial.
+We give an explicit construction of Moore spectra with group actions suggested by Charles Rezk. \end{enumerate} From these data, we define the Dirichlet $J$-spectrum associated to $\chi$ by

 This definition leads to a spectral sequence whose $E_2$-page consists of derived $\chi$-eigenspaces of $\pi_*(J(N))$: